shaloy-lewis/Netflix_movies_and_tv_shows_clustering/README.md

 ### 3.2.
 Hierarchical Clustering:
 *  Clusters were built using the Agglomerative clustering algorithm, and the optimal number of clusters were built after visualizing the dendogram.
-* From the dendogram, at Euclidean distance of 3.8, 12 clusters can be built.
+* From the dendogram, at an Euclidean distance of 3.8 units, 12 clusters can be built.
 Hence the number of clusters were taken as 12.
 * Algorithm: Agglomerative clustering
 * Distance: Euclidean
 * Linkage: Ward